-The field is the world; the good seed are the children [sons] of the kingdom; but the tares are the children [sons] of the wicked one; (Matthew 3:38)
+The field is the world, the good seeds are the sons of the kingdom, but the tares are the sons of the wicked one.
+(Matthew 13:38)

 Everyone who is born into the world has in his or her personality the seed of Satan.
 We all are born in sin and rebellion against God.
 Then God, according to His own wisdom and foreknowledge, sows the seed of the Kingdom in some human beings.
 Those who have been chosen to be the recipients of the seed of the Kingdom now have in their personality both the seed of the Kingdom and the seed of Satan.

 The Lake of Fire always retains authority over tares, even when they are in Christian people!
-If we would escape being injured by the Lake of Fire, which is the second death, we must, through the Holy Spirit, conquer the tares that are in us.
+If we want to escape being injured by the Lake of Fire, which is the second death, we must, through the Holy Spirit, conquer the tares that are in us.

 We are speaking only of those who are considered to be in the Kingdom of God.
 The messengers of God shall gather out of the Kingdom of God all things that offend.
-The separation described above has to do with people who assemble with believers, who make a profession of Christ, who consider themselves members of the Kingdom of God.
+The separation described above involves people who assemble with believers, who make a profession of Christ, who consider themselves members of the Kingdom of God.

 Consider the following:

-Ye are of your father the devil, and the lusts of your father ye will do.
-He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
-When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it.
+“You are of your father the devil, and the desires of your father you want to do.
+He was a murderer from the beginning, and does not stand in the truth, because there is no truth in him.
+When he speaks a lie, he speaks from his own resources, for he is a liar and the father of it.
 (John 8:44)

 The Jews who believed in Him, and His beloved Peter, had not been converted as yet.
 They still were being moved by Satan.
 There were tares residing in them, tares whose father is Satan.
 To believe in Jesus is not the mark of conversion.
 The sign that we no longer are sons of Satan but sons of the Kingdom is that we are performing the works of God.

 We would suggest that the division in the world is not between those who profess to be Christians and those who do not.
 The division is between that which is born of the Kingdom and that which is born of Satan.
 Receiving the Lord Jesus provides us with the opportunity to become a son of the Kingdom.
-If after having received the Lord Jesus we do not through the Holy Spirit cleanse ourselves from all filthiness of the flesh and spirit, taking full advantage of the grace of God, but continue to live our life apart from the Lord, we remain a son of Satan.
+After we have received the Lord Jesus, if we do not through the Holy Spirit cleanse ourselves from all filthiness of the flesh and spirit, taking full advantage of the grace of God, but continue to live our life apart from the Lord, we remain a son of Satan.
 It may be true that there is no other truth in greater need to be proclaimed in the churches of Christ.

 Is a believer in Christ who persecutes another believer reflecting the seed of the Kingdom or the seed of Satan?
 How you answer this question will reveal your understanding of the Kingdom of God.